I’m More Than A Pretty Face ;)

 Update: Dave’s been busy, watch the video below to see what happened next:

 Want to hear the story from another perspective?
 Listen an audio where Yanik Silver interviews me for over an hour.
+We talked about all things marketing and even cover some tips from traffic genesis.
 Click here to download

 Download some more MP3s where I’m interviewed: